nyc-fiery-skippers-2016/activerecord-association/README.md

 ## Hotel Bookings
 You'll be modeling a simple hotel booking application.
-This challenge is all about ActiveRecord, it doesn't include any interface.
+This challenge is all about ActiveRecord, it doesn't include an interface.

 Your challenge is to create migrations, AR classes and seed data for the following models: